|

 Ruiz on the other hand has a lot to be quiet about especially after a loss in the first round to David Tua and the humiliating loss of his WBA belt to blown up Light Heavyweight Roy Jones who out jabbed him exposing his limited boxing Skills.

 To his credit he has re-grouped after every disaster to surprise us with his dogged tenacity and perseverance.
 A closer look at his resume shows respectable victories over Nate Tubbs, Jimmy Thunder and Julius Francis, enroute to capturing the NABA, the NABF and WBA titles along the way.
 He has also defended his title in ugly highly unappreciated Roman greeco boxing style affairs against Kirk Johnson, Boxing legend Evander Holyfield, Hasim “The Rock”Rahman, Fres Oquendo and “The Foul Pole” “Andrew Golota.
+You might not like his style but he is a rugged champion who always finds a way to win, wrestling and frustrating his opponents into submission.

 This fight could be a classic war or a shadow boxing stinker because Toney likes to keep his action against the ropes accurately counter punching incomers while Ruiz on the other hand moves awkwardly and is inclined to clinch when the going gets hectic, he then smothers his opponent wearing them down as he coasts to a comfortable decision.